JeanMainguy/MeTAfisher/README.md

-For the protein sequences in amino acid and nucleotide (respectively .faa and .fna) the header of the sequence should have the name of the chrm/scaffold followed by an | and the gene number used by the program to identify the genes.\\
+For the protein sequences in amino acid and nucleotide (respectively .faa and .fna) the header of the sequence should have the name of the chrm/scaffold followed by an | and the gene number which is used by the program to identify the genes.\\

 <!-- One typically found on NCBI: